 “Multiyear grants allow new projects time to develop and take root, giving them a better chance of succeeding.”

-Among foundations that provided multiyear grants, respondents reported awarding 10 of those grants, on average, in the preceding fiscal year, accounting for 33% of each foundation’s total grantmaking budget.
-The average multiyear grant amount was $180,131 (median of $53,400).
-Foundations with larger assets (i.e., $200 million, and higher) and those that funded 100 or more total grants made significantly more multiyear grants in the preceding year.
+In the 2024 Foundation Operations and Management Report, we found that more than half (60%) of participating foundations provided multiyear grants.
+Of those, respondents reported awarding 12 grants, on average, in the preceding fiscal year, accounting for 35% of each foundation’s total grantmaking budget.
+The average multiyear grant amount was $135,359 (median of $57,151).
+Foundations that funded 100 or more total grants made significantly more multiyear grants in the preceding year.

-The time span for multiyear grants ranged from one to ten years.
-On average, respondents awarded multiyear grants for three years.
-Foundations with assets between $5 million and $24.9 million provided multiyear grants for a significantly longer period than foundations with other asset sizes.
+The time span for multiyear grants ranged from 1 year to 18 years.
+On average, respondents awarded multiyear grants for 3 years.
+Independent foundations provided multiyear grants for a significantly longer period than foundations with other asset sizes.
+The average length of funding for multiyear grants has remained consistent in the past 5 years.

 How to Start Giving Multiyear Funding